rtviii/rtviii.github.io/_pages/about.md

 profile:
   align: right
-  image: boltzman.png
+  image: me.jpg
   image_circular: false # crops the image to make it circular
   address: >
-    <p>with Boltzman</p>
-    <p>Simmering,</p>
-    <p>Vienna, 2012</p>

 news: false           # includes a list of news items
 latest_posts: false    # includes a list of the newest posts
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true          # includes social icons at the bottom of the page

+    # <p>with Boltzman</p>
+    # <p>Simmering,</p>
+    # <p>Vienna, 2017</p>
 ---

-My name is Artem Kushner, I'm a student in the math department at UBC, Vancouver in [Khanh Dao Duc](https://kdaoduc.com/about/)'s lab.
+Howdy.
+I'm a student in the math department at UBC, Vancouver in [Khanh Dao Duc](https://kdaoduc.com/about/)'s lab.

 I'm interested in the theory of types, bayesian inference and compilers.
 I'm also interested in the engineering projects involving those tools, in particular ML and structural biology.
 I'm very fond of the ribosome.

-Outside of academia, I did some various software work having to do with bioinformatics, HFT and HPC.
-To that extent, i'm big fan of Unix and OSS.
+Outside of academia, I've done some work in various backend roles.
+To that extent, i am a big fan of *nix and OSS.
 I enjoy running, music, mathematics and history; i planted around 250,000 trees in the north-west of Canada and my favorite book is The Name of the Rose by Umberto Eco.